Mehendysis/GameDevelopment/docs/en/document-your-game/gdd/game-overview.md

     - Massively Multiplayer Online (MMO): Large numbers of players interact in a shared online world.
     - Asynchronous Multiplayer: Players participate at different times, not simultaneously.

+- **Development Scope**:
+    Outline the overall scale and ambition of the project, including its timeline, team size, and potential risks.

 ---

 # Elevator pitch